2016k8009929004/dpdk/doc/guides/nics/mlx4.rst

 Limitations
 -----------

-- For secondary process:

-  - Forked secondary process not supported.
-  - External memory unregistered in EAL memseg list cannot be used for DMA unless such memory has been registered by ``mlx4_mr_update_ext_mp()`` in primary process and remapped to the same virtual address in secondary process.
-If the external memory is registered by primary process but has different virtual address in secondary process, unexpected error may happen.

 - CRC stripping is supported by default and always reported as "true".
   The ability to enable/disable CRC stripping requires OFED version